AmarBego/GitTop/www/content/dev/ARCHITECTURE.md

 2. An `update()` method that handles incoming messages
 3. A `view()` method that renders the UI

-The `view()` method doesn't do much itself—it calls into smaller view helpers to build the layout.
+The `view()` method doesn't do much itself it calls into smaller view helpers to build the layout.
 Think of it as the conductor.

 **Two ways to write view code:**